This blog may contain affiliate links. Read our disclosure policy for more info.

 Now you should be all set to decide where to stay in Montezuma.
 There are so many amazing hotels in Montezuma, you really are spoiled for choice.
 If you choose any of the ones I mentioned above then you’re sure to be impressed!

 I hope you found our blog helpful.
-Be sure to have a look around our website for more in-depth guides about exploring Costa Rica.
-You probably will find our blog about the 20 best things to do in Montezuma super useful too!
+You probably will find our blog about the best things to do in Montezuma super useful too!
+Be sure to have a look around our website for more in-depth guides about exploring Costa Rica or check out these few below.